Skip to content

 Overview

-Besides the authentication implementation, the module includes utilities for developers and useful web services, such as jsonDal (to access the OB Data Access Layer with json).
+The module also includes developer utilities and additional web services, such as jsonDal, to access the OB Data Access Layer with JSON.

 Setup